 I knew there was a castle and a school and that it was in Dorset, but that was really about it.
 So the fact I found Sherborne to be a lovely place to visit shows just how important it is to explore travelling around the UK rather than (when we’re allowed to) just heading off on a plane to an overseas destination.
 Hurray for the staycation!

 My journey to Sherborne took me along the A30 and past Stonehenge and once again I was amazed how close they built a main road to the ancient site.
 It almost felt as if you could reach out and touch the stones and the queues of traffic were testament to the enduring popularity of this UNESCO World Heritage site.

 Once in Sherborne I found The Eastbury hotel easily and parked my car in the car park signposted round the back, which handily was just a few steps from my room for the night in one of its new luxury ‘Potting Shed’ garden suites.

-However there was no time to loiter: Sherborne castle closes at 4.15pm (the grounds close at 6pm) and thankfully it was just a short drive from the hotel.
+However there was no time to loiter: Sherborne Castle closed at 4.15pm (the grounds close at 6pm) and thankfully it was just a short drive from the hotel.